LinaAndrad001/VideoVlogger1/replit.md

 ```
 Changelog:
 - June 24, 2025.
+Enhanced visual experience with destination backgrounds
+  - Added dynamic background images for all destinations in Europe and Asia sections
+  - Implemented specialized background system with high-quality scenic images
+  - Updated Europe continent background to show European architectural landscape
+  - Each city and country now displays contextual background imagery
+  - Maintained cyberpunk aesthetic with dark overlay for text readability
+- June 24, 2025.
 Enhanced visual experience with background images
   - Added dynamic background images for all destinations in Europe and Asia
   - Created background-images.ts with high-quality scenic images for each city